Ullaakut/disgo/README.md

 ### Writing to the Console

-Now that your disgo is set up, you can start writing on it.
+Now that your console is set up, you can start writing on it.
 Printing functions behave idiomatically, like you would expect.

-Here is how to use them on a local disgo:
+Here is how to use them on a local console:

 ```go
     // All of those give the same output: